Azure/ADX-in-a-Day-Lab2/README.md

 ---
 #### Task 2: Prepare management dashboard with PowerBI
 Visualize the outputs of any 2 queries in PowerBI using the DirectQuery mode.

-Hint 1: In the query window, explore the “Share” menu.

 There are multiple ways to connect ADX and PowerBI depending on the use case.